This post may contain affiliate links. If you buy thru these links, we may earn a commission at no additional cost to you.

 Here are some of the things a coin microscope can help you clearly see:

-- Flow lines: Minute lines that occur on the coin after striking; their absence on an uncirculated coin or coin with only slight wear may mean the coin has been abrasively cleaned.
+- Flow lines: Minute lines that occur on the coin after striking; their absence on an uncirculated coin or a coin with only slight wear may mean the coin has been abrasively cleaned.

 - Die-polishing marks: Raised lines or swirls on a coin produced by cleaning of the die, which is the stamp that produces an image on a coin.